GLOBAL MARKETS-World stocks hold near peaks, dollar skids after U.S. data

 Emerging markets bourses continued their outperformance as well, with MSCI's emerging markets index rising 0.2 percent to a fresh two-year high.
 The gauge has posted year-to-date gains of more than 15 percent.

-Oil prices were little changed, on pace for their biggest gain in five weeks as traders expected OPEC-led production cuts to extend beyond the middle of this year and as U.S. crude inventories fell to their lowest levels since February.
+Oil prices were lower after rising earlier in the day.
+Still, oil futures remained on pace for their biggest gain in five weeks as traders expected OPEC-led production cuts to extend beyond the middle of this year and as U.S. crude inventories fell to their lowest levels since February.

-International Brent crude futures stood at $50.74 per barrel.
-U.S. West Texas Intermediate crude futures were at $47.76 per barrel.
+International Brent crude futures were at $50.45 per barrel, down 0.6 percent.
+U.S. West Texas Intermediate crude futures were at $47.46 per barrel, down 0.75 percent.